Paid federal statutory holidays

 - Victoria Day – Monday preceding May 25th

 - Labour Day – first Monday of September

 - Thanksgiving Day – second Monday of October

 - Christmas Day – 25th December

 Provincial Paid holidays

-- Worked at least 30 calendar days prior to the holiday
+- Been employed for at least 30 calendar days prior to the holiday

 - Worked the scheduled shift before and after the holiday